 - i.
 The area necessary to accommodate these unconstructed spaces shall not be included as part of the site's minimum open space requirement. - ii.
 The area necessary to accommodate these unconstructed spaces shall be included in the impervious coverage for the site and accounted for in the drainage design. - iii.
 Until or unless such spaces are needed the area shall be maintained as undisturbed open space.
 If it is determined that grading or disturbing these areas during development is necessary, the areas shall be stabilized and re-vegetated prior to the issuance of a certificate of occupancy.
-Subsequent adherence to landscaping and buffer requirements shall not occur until or unless such additional parking is required to be constructed.

-When Maximum Exceeded.
-Parking that exceeds maximums must be paved with pervious pavers/pavement.
+Subsequent adherence to landscaping and buffer requirements shall not occur until or unless such additional parking is required to be constructed. - 7.12.8.3 Paving.
+Parking shall be hard surface as approved by the Engineering Department.
+Additional parking may be paved with pervious pavers/pavement as approved by the Site and Design Review Committee.